-- It accepts that cultural phenomena are historically and socially defined and variable. - Consciously represents the methods he uses in his own profession and accepts the different methodological features of other disciplines. - Open to all forms of professional innovation, inclusive, but not mindful of theoretical, practical and methodological innovations.

-It displays its views as a sovereign player in professional and social forums, and represents its profession, organization and professional team responsibly.
+- It accepts that cultural phenomena are historically and socially defined and variable. - Consciously represents the methods he uses in his own profession and accepts the different methodological features of other disciplines. - Open to all forms of professional innovation, inclusive, but not mindful of theoretical, practical and methodological innovations. d) autonomy and responsibility - It displays its views as a sovereign player in professional and social forums, and represents its profession, organization and professional team responsibly.